Once Upon a Time (TV series): Series overview

-Season 1 (2011–12)

-The first season premiered on October 23, 2011.
-The Evil Queen interrupts the wedding of Snow White and Prince Charming to announce that she will cast a curse on everyone that will leave her with the only happy ending.
+In the first season, the Evil Queen interrupts the wedding of Snow White and Prince Charming to announce that she will cast a curse on everyone that will leave her with the only happy ending.
 As a result, the majority of the characters are transported to the town of Storybrooke, Maine, where most of them have been stripped of their original memories and identities as fairy tale characters.
-On her 28th birthday, Emma Swan, the daughter of Snow White and Prince Charming, is brought to Storybrooke by her biological son Henry Mills in the hopes of breaking the curse cast by his adoptive mother, the Evil Queen Regina Mills.
+On her 28th birthday, Emma Swan, the daughter of Snow White and Prince Charming, is brought to Storybrooke by her biological son Henry Mills in the hopes of breaking the curse cast by his adoptive mother, Regina Mills–the Evil Queen.

-Season 2 (2012–13)

-The second season premiered on September 30, 2012.
-Despite Emma having broken the curse, the characters are not returned to the fairy tale world, and must deal with their own dual identities.
-With the introduction of magic into Storybrooke by Mr. Gold, the fates of the two worlds become intertwined, and new threats emerge in the form of Captain Hook (Colin O'Donoghue), Regina's mother Cora (Barbara Hershey), and sinister operatives from the real world with an agenda to destroy magic.
+In the second season, despite Emma having broken the curse, the characters are not returned to the fairytale world and must deal with their own dual identities.
+With the introduction of magic into Storybrooke by Rumplestiltskin, the fates of the two worlds become intertwined, and new threats emerge in the form of Killian Jones (Colin O'Donoghue), Regina's mother Cora (Barbara Hershey), and sinister operatives Greg Mendell (Ethan Embry) and Tamara (Sonequa Martin-Green) from the real world with an agenda to destroy magic.

-Season 3 (2013–14)

-The third season premiered on September 29, 2013.
-It was split into two volumes, with the first eleven episodes running from September to December 2013, and the later half from March to May 2014.
-In the first volume, the main characters travel to Neverland to rescue Henry, who has been kidnapped by Peter Pan (Robbie Kay) as part of a plan to obtain the "Heart of the Truest Believer" from him.
-Their increasing power struggle with Pan continues in Storybrooke, which ultimately results in the complete reversal of the original curse.
+In the third season, the main characters travel to Neverland to rescue Henry, who has been kidnapped by Peter Pan (Robbie Kay) as part of a plan to obtain the "Heart of the Truest Believer" from him.
+Their increasing power struggle with Pan continues in Storybrooke, which results in the reversal of the original curse.
 All the characters are returned to their original worlds, leaving Emma and Henry to escape to New York City.
-In the second volume, the characters are mysteriously brought back to a recreated Storybrooke with their memories of the previous year removed, and the envious Wicked Witch of the West Zelena (Rebecca Mader) from the Land of Oz appears with a plan to change the past.
-Once again, Emma is needed to save her family.
+The characters are then mysteriously brought back to a recreated Storybrooke with their memories of the previous year removed, and the envious Zelena / Wicked Witch of the West (Rebecca Mader) from Oz appears with a plan to change the past, prompting Emma and Henry to return.